Together We Are Stronger®

-Our foundation is supported by The Rotary Club of Ajax, Ajax Legion and has community partnership such as the Ajax Public Library and AjaxPickering.ca.
+Our foundation has been supported by The Rotary Club of Ajax, Ajax Legion and has community partnerships with the Ajax Public Library, Lakeridge Health and AjaxPickering.ca.

-We support communities by partnering with organizations like the Ajax Public Library, where we hold a Monthly Rare Disease Support Group meeting.
+We support communities by partnering with organizations like the Ajax Public Library, where we hold a Monthly Support Group meeting.
 In addition to the Support Group meetings, the Carion Fenn Network is a unique social network, available 24 hours a day, where patients, family and loved ones can share, learn and support each other.

-We provide resources about rare diseases, their affects, and how to assist those suffering by launching the first Rare Disease Expo supported by the Town of Ajax and sponsors by The Rotary Club of Pickering and Rare Patient Voice Canada.
+We provide resources about Chronic and rare diseases, their affects, and how to assist those suffering by launching the first Rare Disease Expo supported by the Town of Ajax and sponsors by The Rotary Club of Pickering and Rare Patient Voice Canada.

-In recognition of International Mental Health Day, on October 10th, 2017 we hosted our first Mental Health Forum, in partnership with Ajax Public Library.
+In recognition of International Mental Health Day, we hosted a Mental Health Forum, in partnership with Ajax Public Library.
 This forum included a Passport Session with participants such as Lakeridge Health, Ontario Shores, Durham Mental Health, Lam Canada, NF Ontario, Sankat Mochan Temple and more.
 The second half of the forum included an expert panel with an audience and Q&A sessions.

 Helping those who are affected by Syringomyelia, Chiari Malformation and Rare Disease or Chronic Disease is a community effort.
 It is important for all of us to work together to help build our communities because Together We Are Stronger®.